 - this provision will implicate New York Education Law, among others, and likely require collaboration of activities among multiple departments

 - launch a PSA campaign about the risks of e-cigarette use

 - we hope to soon learn more from the state about the content, scope, and timeline of the campaign

 Outside the scope of the Executive Order, the governor announced his intention to advance legislation restricting deceptive marketing for e-cigarettes.
 This is an important recognition of the critical role marketing plays in driving tobacco use, especially among youth.

 The Governor also directed State Police and the Health Department to immediately partner to ramp up enforcement efforts against retailers who sell to underage youth, with the possibility of criminal penalties.
 Meanwhile, the Health Department launched a vaping hotline as a resource for consumers to report concerns and learn more about e-cigarettes.

-In sum, these executive and agency actions impose a new sales restriction, a required retail health warning, enhanced enforcement, a designated media campaign, and expanded health curriculum.
+In sum, these executive and agency actions attempted to impose a new sales restriction, and did require a retail health warning, enhanced enforcement, a designated media campaign, and expanded health curriculum.
 As such, they round out the state’s efforts to comprehensively address the epidemic of youth e-cigarette use through complementing existing laws, including product price increases through taxation, policies restricting use, and cessation access.

 Reach out to the Policy Center if we can help you navigate relevant implications of the emergency sales regulation or other recent statewide action.